THERAPY FOR COUPLES & INDIVIDUALS

 In Dialectical Behavioral Therapy, I help clients work with the four modules: Mindfulness, Distress Tolerance, Emotion Regulation and Interpersonal Effectiveness.
 Although I sometimes use DBT techniques, I do not engage in full one-on-one DBT intensive therapy, which would also require clients to have support from an additional skills group.

 Sex therapy is a specialization within general psychotherapy involving the discussion of issues related to sex and sexual health.
 Sex therapy can be time-limited or incorporated into more general psychotherapy.
 There is no touch involved, although I will sometimes offer exercises or methods designed to be utilized at home individually or with a partner.
-As a sex therapist, I utilize research-based modalities to provide counseling and I normalize sex and its surrounding topics, which are often stigmatized and under-discussed.
+As a sex therapist, I utilize research-based modalities to provide counseling, education, and coaching.
+I normalize sex and its surrounding topics, which are often stigmatized and under-discussed.
 I welcome questions, curiosity or concerns related to anxiety, intimacy, desire discrepancy, gender identity, sexual expression and/or sexual health.
-Because of my experience in treating anxiety and women’s mental health, some of my specialties include (but are not limited to) performance anxiety, women’s gynecological issues (vulvodynia, vaginismus, interstitial cystitis), and sexual functioning.
+Because of my experience in treating anxiety and women’s mental health, some of my specialties include (but are not limited to) performance anxiety, women’s gynecological issues (vulvodynia, vaginismus, interstitial cystitis, lichen sclerosis), and sexual functioning.

-In couples therapy, I assess both stage of relationship and readiness for intervention.
-We decide together what form of therapy is appropriate.
-For instance, discernment counseling is often used in cases of crisis or where one member of the couple is uncertain about the direction of the relationship.
-This involves seeing the couple both together and individually for a time-limited assessment in order to discern whether the couple can be on the same page about their goals and motivations for therapy.
-More typical couples therapy, where the couple has a similar goal, involves skill-building to improve communication, identifying patterns of resentment and entrenchment, and working on differentiation.
+In couples therapy, I assess both stage of relationship and readiness for intervention using a 4 session assessment process.
+I meet with the couple once together, then with each person individually to take a complete history, and then in the fourth joint session I provide my recommendation.
+For instance, I might recommend discernment counseling, which is often used in cases of crisis or where one member of the couple is ambivalent about the direction of the relationship.
+This might involve me referring a couple out to a discernment counselor after the initial assessment.
+More typical couples therapy, where the couple is invested in staying in the relationship, involves goal setting, skill-building to improve communication, identifying patterns of resentment and entrenchment, and working on differentiation.
 I help each member of the couple regain the confidence to progress individually and in the relationship.
+Graduate of The Developmental Model of Couples Therapy Training under Ellyn Bader Ph.D. at Couples Institute.

 Please contact for information.